-Improving thermal efficiency is the number one reason you should insulate your conservatory roof.
+Improving thermal efficiency is why you should insulate your conservatory roof.
 It stops your conservatory from getting too hot in the summer and too cold in the winter.

 In 2022, the government changed the rules to make conservatories more energy-efficient by 30%.
 With so much focus on energy costs, increasing your thermal efficiency saves you money and protects the planet.

-According to the website Homebuilding and Renovating, swapping your glass or polycarbonate roof for a solid roof delivers 10 times greater energy efficiency.
+According to Homebuilding & Renovating, swapping your glass or polycarbonate roof for a solid roof delivers 10 times greater energy efficiency.

-Check out our article on cavity wall insulation costs for other ways to improve energy efficiency.
+Check out our cavity wall insulation costs guide for other ways to improve energy efficiency.

 A solid roof delivers soundproofing qualities that glass and polycarbonate can’t match.